howdyai/botkit/docs/index.md

 ## Using the Slack Web API

-All (or nearly all) of Slack's current web api methods are supported using a syntax designed to match the endpoints themselves.
+All (or nearly all - they change constantly!) of Slack's current web api methods are supported using a syntax designed to match the endpoints themselves.

 If your bot has the appropriate scope, it may call [any of these method](https://api.slack.com/methods) using this syntax: